groupdocs-comparison/GroupDocs.Comparison-for-Java/Docs/content/comparison/java/_index.md

 ---
 {{< alert style="info" >}}
 ![](comparison/java/images/home.png) **Welcome to the GroupDocs.Comparison for Java**
-It is a Difference Checker and Documents Merging API.
-Supported are all industry standard document formats: PDF, OpenDocument, HTML, Microsoft Word, Excel, PowerPoint and Text files.
-It compares both Content and Styles of the documents.
-Supported with out-of-box ‘Track Changes’ functionality producing a summary file listing the source files with the changes made.
+It compares and merges Microsoft Word, Excel, PowerPoint, openDocument ODT, PDF, Text and HTML documents.
+Document comparison API compares content to detect changes for words, paragraphs and characters.
+It also compares style changes like font size, bold, italic etc. Differences summary saved in a separate result file.
 {{< /alert >}}

 ## GroupDocs.Comparison for Java Resources